Ado-go/wuurdle/README.md

 # Wuurdle

 A copy of a well-known word game.
-Type 5 letter word and submit to find out if you guessed the word correctly.
+Type a 5-letter word and submit it to find out if you guessed correctly.
-If the letter is in the word it will turn yellow after submission, if it is even on correct spot it will turn green.
-It will turn gray otherwise.
+If a letter is in the word, it will turn yellow after submission; if it is in the correct spot, it will turn green.
+Otherwise, it will turn gray.

 # Installation